kdheepak/panvimdoc/doc/panvimdoc.md

 ## Linking to help tags

-Markdown doucments may suggest help tags via `:h help-tag`, which are converted to `|help-tag|` "hot links" in vimdoc.
+Markdown documents may suggest help tags via `:h help-tag`, which are converted to `|help-tag|` "hot links" in vimdoc.

 ## Mappings